tuomaseerola/emr/README.md

 # Music and Science – Guide to Empirical Music Research (Book)

-Head for public-facing version of this repository at [https://tuomaseerola.github.io/emr/](https://tuomaseerola.github.io/emr/).

-Electronic materials (Jupyter notebooks with code examples in [R](https://www.r-project.org/) or [Python](https://www.python.org/)) for _Routledge_ book titled **[Music and Science – Guide to Empirical Music Research](https://github.com/tuomaseerola/emr)** by [Tuomas Eerola](https://www.durham.ac.uk/staff/tuomas-eerola/), at [Durham University](https://www.durham.ac.uk) and [Music and Science Lab](https://musicscience.net).
+This repository contains the electronic materials for _Routledge_ book titled **[Music and Science – Guide to Empirical Music Research](https://github.com/tuomaseerola/emr)** by [Tuomas Eerola](https://www.durham.ac.uk/staff/tuomas-eerola/), at [Durham University](https://www.durham.ac.uk) and [Music and Science Lab](https://musicscience.net).
 The book is scheduled to be published in 2023.

-The notebooks are designed to be run in [Google Colab](https://colab.research.google.com/) within your browser.
-Colab service is free and does not require any installations or software, but some functionalities may be limited.
-It is also possible to run the notebooks within a [Jupyter server in your own computer](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/index.html).
-See [technical notes](Technical.md) about the notebooks and package version in Colab.
+The materials are Jupyter notebooks with code examples in [R](https://www.r-project.org/) or [Python](https://www.python.org/)).
+The notebooks are designed to be run in [Google Colab](https://colab.research.google.com/) within a browser.
+Colab service is free and does not require any installations or software.
+It is also possible to run the notebooks within a [Jupyter server in your own computer](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/index.html) or to use the code directly in R or in Python.
+See [technical notes](Technical.md) about the notebooks and package versions in Colab.

+The public-facing version of this repository is at [https://tuomaseerola.github.io/emr/](https://tuomaseerola.github.io/emr/).
+See [Citation](citation.md) for bibliographic details of the book.

-**Note: All jupyter notebooks <U>have not yet been released</U> (18/12/2022).**
+**Note: Some notebooks have <U>not yet been released</U> (18/12/2022).**

 ### Contents